Mountain beaver

-The mountain beaver (Aplodontia rufa) is a North American rodent.
+The mountain beaver (Aplodontia rufa) or sewellel (Note: Other names include boomer, mountain boomer, ground bear, giant mole, gehalis, suwellel, showhurll, showtl, and showte, as well as a number of other Native American terms.
+"Boomer" refers to the loud vocalizations that these usually-solitary animals make when in social situations, but this has not been recorded nor verified.) is a North American rodent.
 It is the only living member of its genus, Aplodontia, and family, Aplodontiidae.
 It should not be confused with true North American and Eurasian beavers, to which it is not closely related; the mountain beaver is instead more closely related to squirrels.
 There are seven subspecies of mountain beaver, six of which are found in California and three of which are endemic to the state.